Penn Symons

 Lieutenant-General Sir William Penn Symons KCB (17 July 1843 – 23 October 1899) was a British Army officer who was mortally wounded as he commanded his forces at the Battle of Talana Hill during the Second Boer War.
 While his forces won the battle, they had to abandon their position and fall back to Ladysmith.
-Symons and the more severely wounded were left to the Boers; he died three days later as a prisoner of war.
+Symons and the more severely wounded were left to the Boers; he died three days later.
 A monument to his valour was raised in Victoria Park, Saltash, Cornwall, UK.

 Early life and family

 William Penn Symons was born on 17 July 1843 at Hatt, Cornwall, the eldest son of William Symons and Caroline Anne (née Southwell).
 He was educated privately and commissioned as an Ensign of the 24th Foot (later the South Wales Borderers) on 6 March 1863.
 He married Jane Caroline (née Hawkins) of Edgbaston on 13 February 1877 but the couple was childless.